emilysandercock/walk-to-the-sea-website/content/digital-essays/ashleytheilacker.md

 Today, New England is widely known for its harsh winters and frozen rivers, and it was no different in colonial times.
 Even in the coldest of the colonies, though, year-round ice for everyday use was considered a luxury.
 Upper class citizens were able to install [ice houses](https://www.monticello.org/encyclopedia/ice-house) in their homes, ice was never considered a commodity until one man saw a potential market.

 Born in 1783 and educated at Harvard, Frederic Tudor began Boston's ice trade when he was only 23 years old.
+Shipping companies [refused to partner with Tudor on his endeavor,](https://www.smithsonianmag.com/arts-culture/the-ice-king-cometh-frederic-tudor-father-of-the-ice-industry-29955743/) so he was forced to innovate ships that could transport ice across the Atlantic ocean as far as Calcutta.

 ![Frederic Tudor photo](https://investoramnesia.com/wp-content/uploads/2024/02/Tudor-Portrait.jpg)